KyleWilliford/bemore/README.md

 Future improvements
 ---
-Malware/phishing/etc. Databases should be retrieved at server start, and periodically after that.
+Malware/phishing/etc. databases should be retrieved at server start, and periodically after that.

 This server currently loads files that were retrieved between October 24th 2017 and November 2nd 2017, or thereabouts.